Protect your organization against nation-state cyberattacks – Addressing the security implementation gaps

 8. Make cybersecurity an ongoing process.
 Deploy tools to routinely perform patch management and maintenance.
 Conduct a security impact analysis prior to making changes to critical infrastructure and transition from technology that is at or near its end of life.

-10. Implement immutable backups and micro-segmentation to mitigate hybrid APT -ransomware threats.
-This limits the impact of an intrusion.
+10. Implement immutable backups and micro-segmentation to mitigate hybrid APT-ransomware threats.
+This helps limit the impact of an intrusion.

 Final thoughts

-Nation state cyber threats are an operational reality for US organizations navigating an increasingly volatile geopolitical environment.
-Addressing security implementation gaps requires sustained executive attention and close coordination across people, processes, technology, and trusted external partners.
+Nation-state cyber threats are an operational reality for U.S. organizations navigating an increasingly volatile geopolitical environment.
+Addressing security implementation gaps requires sustained executive attention and close coordination across people, processes, technology, and trusted external collaborators.

 OUR PEOPLE